 2.10 Let’s take a quick look at how these Segments are displayed via the vSphere Client.
 Browsing to one of our vSphere Hosts (Hosts and Clusters > Configure > Virtual Switches), we can see the new Segments have been attached to our N-VDS.

-2.11 Likewise, via the Networks tab, we can see the new Segments under the vSphere Datacentre (in my case ‘SDDC-UK-CARDIFF’).
+2.11 Likewise, via the Networks tab, the new Segments are displated under the vSphere Datacentre (in my case ‘SDDC-UK-CARDIFF’).

 3. Add VMs to Segments